CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 ## **Overview**
 This project implements a CUDA denoiser using ATrous filter.

-ATrous denoising is a denoise method that takes edge information and
+ATrous denoising is a denoise method that can identify edge by pixel colors, normals and positions.

 The implementation is based on [this paper](https://jo.dreggn.org/home/2010_atrous.pdf).